Gavin-McCorry/Data-332/Counting_Cars_IRL_App/README.md

 https://gavin-mccorry.shinyapps.io/Counting_Cars_IRL_App/

 ## Conclusion
-Based on the 150 cars observed, we can find no initial correlation between the effectiveness of the radar and the speeds of cars.
+Based on the 150 cars observed, we found no  initial correlation between the effectiveness of the radar and the speeds of cars.
 Besides the effectiveness of the radar, time of day, temperature, and weather don't have any correlation either with the speed of cars.
 More observations are needed to draw further conclusions about the effectiveness of speed radars on drivers speeding.

+After combining all of the group's data, we found a slight correlation between the time of day and MPH, and the temperature and MPH. we found that as it gets later in the day cars' average MPH slightly decreased.
+We also found that as temperatures get warmer, the average MPH of the cars slightly decreases as well.
 ## Copyright Notice

 The content and code snippets in this repository, unless otherwise indicated, are Gavin McCorry, Gianni Gubbins, and Sam Mulugeta's.
 All rights reserved.